Matrx123/web3/README.md

-use of ```ethers``` and ```ganache``` for local development. learned about ganache and deployed a contract in ganache local dev blockchain. added environment variables for rpc urls and private keys.
+use of ```ethers``` and ```ganache``` for local development. learned about ganache and deployed a contract in ganache local dev blockchain. added environment variables for rpc urls and private keys. verified and publish code after deploying the contract to sepolia test net from vscode and with the help of alchamy.

 ## Part 1: Solidity Basics